yguitton/training-material/topics/proteomics/tutorials/neoantigen-2-non-normal-database-generation/tutorial.md

 {: .question}

 ## Merging Single amino acid variant databases with FASTA Merge Files and Filter Unique Sequences
-FASTA Merge Files and Filter Unique Sequences is a tool that combines multiple FASTA files into a single file and removes any duplicate sequences, keeping only unique entries.
+FASTA Merge Files and Filter Unique Sequences is a tool that combines multiple FASTA files into a single file and removes any duplicate sequences, keeping unique entries.
 In this task, the tool takes the FASTA file generated from the Tabular-to-FASTA step and merges it with any other FASTA files in the input list.
-The tool then filters the sequences to ensure that only unique sequences are retained in the final output, which is important for reducing redundancy in the dataset.
+The tool then filters the sequences to ensure that unique sequences are retained in the final output, which is important for reducing redundancy in the dataset.

 In this workflow, FASTA Merge Files and Filter Unique Sequences consolidate all sequence data into a single, non-redundant FASTA file.
 This step is essential for removing duplicate sequences, which helps streamline the dataset for further analysis.
 A unique sequence file reduces computational load and minimizes potential biases in downstream applications that could be affected by redundant data.
 We are merging the indel, snv, and rpkm databases in this step.